 Many beginners start off at the gym wanting to lift large amounts of weight.
 However, safety is a higher priority than your ability to lift an object.
 The gym is a long term commitment, so use of weights should be gradual over time.
 If using a 5kg weight is comfortable for you, exchanging this for a 10k weight is not a safe option.

 Often during exercises, particularly weights at the gym, focusing on tensing your muscles can distract your focus from balancing your breath.
 In general you should inhale upon lifting an object and exhale when lowering it.

 Holding your breath can create sharp increases in blood pressure, increasing the risk of fainting or light-headedness.
 Likewise if you are too out of breath, take a rest to let your body catch up.

 6. Ask for help when starting out at the gym

 Using machines and equipment at the gym can be confusing and stressful.
 Trust us, we’ve all been there.
-Asking a professional inside or outside your gym will provide you with greater information on how to use equipment and reduce your risk of injury.
+Asking a physio or Exercise Physiologist inside or outside your gym will provide you with greater information on how to use equipment and reduce your risk of injury.

 If you are interested in a tailored exercise plan to suit your fitness goals, contact us today!
 Call us on (07) 3352 5116 for an appointment in Newmarket.